twilio/twilio-video-app-android/README.md

 ## Video App

+### WARNING

+This app module is no longer the customer facing reference application.
+Please refer to the [video app](https://github.com/twilio/twilio-video-app-android) for that.
+There is work in progress to determine how to directly link to the video app repo via a subtree in this repository.

+### Description

 The Video App demonstrates a multi-party voice and video application built with the Android SDK.
 The application consists of the following [product flavors](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Product-flavors):